-Both vitalism and the theory of gravitation invoke "nonmaterial agencies, which cannot be seen or felt"; one of them is the vital principle; the other is gravitation18.
-Indeed, Hempel19 also points out that if e.g. neovitalism would be able to obtain an exact mathematical formula and confirmed by all empirical observations, scientists should accept the vital principle in the same way as Newton's law of gravitation was accepted in his time.
+Both vitalism and the theory of gravitation invoke "nonmaterial agencies, which cannot be seen or felt"; one of them is the vital principle; the other is gravitation17.
+Indeed, Hempel18 also points out that if e.g. neovitalism would be able to obtain an exact mathematical formula and confirmed by all empirical observations, scientists should accept the vital principle in the same way as Newton's law of gravitation was accepted in his time.
 Despite of this challenging possibility, neovitalism is not only ignored but generally regarded as dead and unscientific.
-If it were possible to find a specific, mathematically formulated law that determines the behavior of living organisms within specific conditions, and if it would turn out to be true on the basis of extensive experimental tests, than that law should be accepted.
+If it were possible to find a specific, mathematically formulated law that determines the behavior of a living organism within specific conditions, and if it would turn out to be true on the basis of extensive experimental tests, than that law should be accepted.
 In the apparent absence of such a detailed and exact theory all the corresponding empirical facts have no real significance.
 This means that not only empirical observations (E), but also theoretical knowledge (denoted here by L, since logic is a basic factor in the development of theoretical knowledge) has a crucial role in determining what counts as scientific evidence.

-1.3.
 On the relation between theoretical and empirical evidences

-Today's dominant view, physicalist Materialism or physicalism is based on the positivist claim that " all genuine knowledge is based on sense experience and can only be advanced by means of observation and experiment "20.
-In contrast, the entry "Physics: General survey" of the 1970 edition of the Encyclopaedia Britannica notes that physics may be called as " a method based upon certain general principles and disciplined by the close interplay between experiment and theory ".
-Actually, the role of theory is fundamental for observations, since
+Today's dominant view, physicalist Materialism or physicalism is based on the positivist claim that "all genuine knowledge is based on sense experience and can only be advanced by means of observation and experiment"19.
+In contrast, the entry "Physics: General survey" of the 1970 edition of the Encyclopaedia Britannica notes that physics may be called as "a method based upon certain general principles and disciplined by the close interplay between experiment and theory".
+Actually, the role of theory is fundamental for observations, since theory tells what to observe, and observations depend on instruments that are planned on the basis of a theory.
+Moreover, theory and empirical